ManjulaChalla/MontecarloMultiGPU_Revisit/README.md

 | Hardware              | Intel® Gen9 <br> Gen11 <br> Xeon CPU
 | Software              | SYCLomatic <br> Intel® oneAPI Base Toolkit (Base Kit)

-For information on how to use SYCLomatic, refer to the materials at *[Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html)*.

 ## Key Implementation Details

 This sample demonstrates the migration of the following prominent CUDA feature:
 - Random Number Generator

-Calls to cuRAND function APIs are being translates to equivalent Intel® oneAPI Math Kernel Library (oneMKL) function calls.
+Calls to cuRAND function APIs are being translated to equivalent Intel® oneAPI Math Kernel Library (oneMKL) function calls.

 The `MonteCarloOneBlockPerOption()` kernel is the main computation kernel.
 It calculates the integral over all paths using a single thread block per option.